Florida’s property tax cap expires December 31st!

 Amendment 2 protects YOU by keeping a cap on annual property tax increases.

 Prior to the statewide cap on non-homestead property tax increases, taxes would often jump by over 10% year after year.
+That cap will expire December 31st.
 Amendment 2 makes a 10% cap permanent, protecting residents and forever removing the threat of large tax hikes.

 And Amendment 2 is good for everybody!
 It helps communities thrive by preventing excessive property taxes, protecting renters from rent increases, and ensuring Florida remains an affordable place to live, work, and do business.

 Amendment 2 balances Florida’s need to protect its citizens and communities, while maintaining and promoting economic opportunity.
 On November 6, 2018, you will have the opportunity to make this cap permanent by voting “YES” on Amendment 2.

 Amendment 2 Will Keep the Cap and Protect Florida!